simonrjones/frontend-wp-preview/README.md

 - You successfully fetched the latest revision

 *Note: If the post has multiple revisions. note that only the last revision will be returned.*

-## Known issues
-- Unable to re-enable sidebar when unpinned (Gutenberg)
-- Token doesn't regenerate when clicking the link